9/9

 Remember, you already know how to bring joy through your creations.
 With these business tactics, you can ensure that joy (and revenue) isn't confined to just two dates on the calendar.

-Feast of Famine FAQ's
+Feast or Famine FAQ

 How do I manage the "Wednesday afternoon anxiety" when the shop is empty?

 I used to spend it all on new equipment or fancy vases, but I learned the hard way that you need a 'winter fund.'
 Now, I tell everyone: set aside 15-20% of your Mother's Day and Valentine's profit into a separate account.
-Think of it as paying your future self so you don't have to sweat the June slump
+Think of it as paying your future self so you don't have to sweat the June slump.

 I'm a florist, not a numbers person.
 Where do I even start with a "break-even point"?